cat-astrophic/clean_technologies/README.md

 ## Description

-This repo contains the data and code for *Increasing Access to Clean Fuels and Clean Technologies: A Club Convergence Approach* which has been accepted for publication at Clean Technologies.
+This repo contains the data and code for "Increasing Access to Clean Fuels and Clean Technologies: A Club Convergence Approach" which has been accepted for publication at *Clean Technologies*.
 Data preparation, econometric analysis, and results visualization is performed.
-This includes convergence testing and an implementation of a club convergence algorithm.
+This includes a beta-convergence test, a test for club convergence using the Philips-Sul method, and an implementation of a club convergence algorithm.

+The paper may be found online at: https://www.mdpi.com/2571-8797/1/1/17/htm

 ## Citation